 - Search for Device Manager and click on the first result.

-- Double click on the Display Adaptors option to expand it.
+- Double-click on the Display Adaptors option to expand it.

-1. Enable HDMI In BIOS
+2. Enable HDMI in BIOS

-You might be getting the no signal error because integrated graphics is disabled by default in your system.
-So, you will just have to simply enable it from BIOS.
+You might be getting the HDMI no signal error because integrated graphics is disabled by default in your system.
+Incorrect display settings in the BIOS are one of the possible causes of your issue.

-- Turn off your system completely.
+- Turn off your system entirely.

 - Look for the key next to BIOS settings and press that on your keyboard.